 Fabaceae (family name)

-Forage for Pollinators: Produces Nectar for all bees including Honeybees, but particularly valuable to all Bumblebees and solitary Bees.
-It is mainly pollinated by bees and is the larval food plant for a number of moth species including both six and five spot burnet and of the common blue butterfly.
+Forage for Pollinators: Produces Nectar for all bees, but particularly valuable to all Long and Short-tongued Bumblebees and solitary Bees.
+It is mainly pollinated by bees and is the larval food plant for a number of moth species including both six and five spot Burnet and of the common Blue Butterfly.

 Flowering time: June, July, August, September.